decoder-99/sudoku/README.md

 # Sudoku Solver

-SudokuSolver can find a solution to one of the most popular logic puzzle - Sudoku.
+SudokuSolver is a python package for solving Sudoku - one of the most popular logic puzzles.

 ## Algorithms